 We were just up on that rim taking pictures of where we are now!

 The views, oh, the views!
 I had no idea there was so much more to see if one were to continue up the trail beyond Angel’s Landing.

 Observation Point (left peak) with Angel’s Landing (right fin)

 Day 3 turned out to be 9 miles from campsite 6 to The Grotto with this final leg making the whole thing completely worth it!

 Total trip mileage: 22ish with about 2,200 feet of elevation change after all the ups and downs.

 If I were to do this again, I would do it in reverse up to the rim and skip the rest.
-That might be 3,000 feet of elevation in 5 miles, but it wouldn’t be any tougher than doing a Grand Canyon hike.
+That might be 3,000 feet of elevation in 5 miles, but it wouldn’t be any tougher than some of the local hikes we do along the Wasatch Front.
 I would make it a 1-night trip, with a reservation at campsite 1.
 The second day might be a loop up the Telephone Canyon Trail to the West Rim and then back down the same way we did on our Day 3.